 01 of 08

-A carnival, whether held in the classroom as a theme party, or in the schoolyard for the whole school, is a thrilling, summer-fun preview for students at the end of the school year.
+A carnival, whether held in the classroom as a theme party or in the schoolyard for the whole school, is a thrilling, summer-fun preview for students at the end of the school year.
 Many of the booths and carnival games can be made from simple supplies, such as cardboard and paint.
-Parents may help run the games and provide additional carnival elements, like face painting and making snow cones.
+Parents may help run the games and provide additional carnival elements, such as face painting and making snow cones.

 02 of 08

-Throw a beach or luau-themed party in celebration of the upcoming summer and the school year that has passed.
-Ask students to come to school wearing swimwear under their clothing -- don’t forget the beach towels!
+Throw a beach or luau-themed party in celebration of the upcoming summer and that the school year that has passed.
+Ask students to come to school wearing swimwear under their clothing—don’t forget the beach towels!
 They can use them to sit on the floor and have a beach party picnic.
 This indoor beach party may provide some inspiration for beach-themed games, crafts, and food for your classroom's beach-themed celebration.

 03 of 08